Different kind of information can be found in different kind of sources.

 Under the headline “Specific databases” in the database list, you can find databases with certain kind of content, for example dissertations, encyclopaedias or citation databases.

-If there is no full text in the database, look for “check WorldCat Local for Full Text” to be taken to full text, if the University Library subscribes to the material.
+If there is no full text in the database, look for “check WorldCat Discovery for Full Text” to be taken to full text, if the University Library subscribes to the material.
 Do not apply limits like "Linked Full Text" when searching databases.
 This reduces the number of documents found to less than the actual number of documents available through e.g. library subscriptions and free sources.

 Identify the key elements of the research question.
 Figure out which terms and concepts are used within the subject area.
 Think of synonyms or alternative search terms and potential alternative spellings (e.g. colour – color).
 If you get too many hits, try to add more search terms or more specific search terms.
 If you get too few hits, use synonyms and alternative search terms.